gdg-x/zeppelin/README.md

 ### Resource optimizations (optional)

-You can optimize images and minify css and javascript automaticaly (for now only on Windows).
+You can optimize images and minify css and javascript automatically (for now only on Windows).
 But for Mac OS users available amazing tool - [imageoptim](https://imageoptim.com/).
 Thanks [@raphaelsavina](https://github.com/raphaelsavina) for link.
 Optimize all images by running this script from `/automation/images/` folder:
 ```bash